mohammedelex23/alx-system_engineering-devops/0x00-shell_basics/README.md

-This repo is for studying devops at ALX Afri
+This repo is for studying devops at ALX Africa